hpaluch/picdem-projects/README.md

 - trigger set on UART pin, failing edge.
 - potentiometer set to maximum Voltage, ADC has maximum value 0x3FF (1023) - see that on `UART_ADC` decoded digital pin
-- measured period is 2.015 ms, should be 2.023 ms
+- measured period is 2.015 ms, should be 2.023 ms, However it matches instruction cycle frequency error (1% in my case - 2.01 MHz instead of 2.00 MHz)

 List of used [PIC16F88][PIC16F88] pins:
 - `RA0/AN0/PIN17` ADC potentiometer input, channel 0 (AN0)